darixn/Mac-Scripts/DISA STIG Scripts/README.md

 # <p align="center"> DISA STIG Scripts </p>

-These scripts are to check and fix based on STIG requirements, now not all STIG requirements can be fixed via command line and some require configuration profiles pushed via a MDM.
-I did not include those configuration profiles as they posted on https://public.cyber.mil/stigs/.
-Please reach out for any recommendations or issues.
+  These scripts are designed to check and address STIG requirements.
+However, please note that not all STIG requirements can be resolved via command line; some require configuration profiles that need to be deployed through an MDM.
+These profiles are available at https://public.cyber.mil/stigs/, but I have not included them here.
+For any recommendations or issues, please feel free to reach out.
 <br />
 <br />
-Each Script will have variables that need to be adjusted to generate logs locally on the machine, please adjust accordingly to your needs.
+  Each script contains variables that need to be adjusted to generate logs locally on your machine, so please configure these settings as needed.
 <br />
 <br />
-I've included the import DoD Certifcates script in here too, this will help import the required DoD certifcates into the system keychain
+Additionally, I have included a script for importing DoD certificates, which will facilitate the process of adding the required certificates into the system keychain.
 <br />
 ### <p align="center"> <ins> Executing Scripts</ins> </p>